dsagman/picat/readme_hakank_comments4.md

 `call` and `apply` perform the same action, but `apply` is a function and returns a value.

-hakank4: A more correct way is that both _calls_ the parameters given. call/N requires a predicate as the first term, whereas apply/N requires a function as the first term (and then returns the results of that call).
+hakank4x: A more correct way is that both _calls_ the parameters given. call/N requires a predicate as the first term, whereas apply/N requires a function as the first term (and then returns the results of that call).
+DS: Edited.

 The interesting thing here is that the name of the function is identical to the string in the input.
 The *cpy* command is performed by the `cpy` function.

-hakank4: "here" refers to the AoC example, right?
+hakank4x: "here" refers to the AoC example, right?
 As stated "here" can be interpreted as the terms "call"/"apply".
+DS: clarified.

 The code also makes use of a hash map to store the value of registers and passes state back and forth via unification.
 Note how `S` isn't explicitly returned.
 It's a mutable map and it is both an input and output just like any predicate in Prolog.
 This is just like `append/3`, as discussed [here](#predicates-and-logic-programming-weirdness-append3).